This article originally appeared on VICE US

 With The Last Jedi hitting theaters this Friday, the Star Wars franchise is taking its turn in the spotlight once again.
-As fans everywhere anticipate the film's release, the fantastic new book Star Wars Stormtroopers: Beyond the Armor is providing a deep-dive into the evolution of one of its most iconic characters: Stormtroopers.
+As fans everywhere anticipate the film's release, the fantastic new book Star Wars Stormtroopers: Beyond the Armor is providing a deep dive into the evolution of one of its most iconic characters: Stormtroopers.
 From the nameless, faceless versions of the original 1977 Star Wars to John Boyega’s unmasking as Finn in The Force Awakens, there's a whole lot more going on under the helmet than even the most diehard fans might expect.

 Are they humans, droids, or clones?
 Does each Stormtrooper have their own identity, name, haircut, tattoos, and personality?
 How did they even come to be?
-To get the 411, I talked to the authors of the oversized, coffee-table-style tome, Ryder Windham and Adam Bray, to learn about how the seemingly unlimited supply of soldiers represents a universal symbol of oppression, how Ralph McQuarrie's original concept designs evolved into characters, comics, and toys, and how Stormtroopers became the unofficial symbols of Star Wars:
+To get the 411, I talked to the authors of the oversize, coffee-table-style tome, Ryder Windham and Adam Bray, to learn about how the seemingly unlimited supply of soldiers represents a universal symbol of oppression, how Ralph McQuarrie's original concept designs evolved into characters, comics, and toys, and how Stormtroopers became the unofficial symbols of Star Wars:

 VICE: How did you get involved in the project?